harvester/docs/docs/host/host.md

 ## Node Maintenance

-In the following scenarios, you plan to migrate/shutdown the workloads from one node and also possibly shutdown the node.
+Migrating or shutting down workloads (and in some cases, also shutting down the underlying node) may be necessary during the following activities:

-- Replace/add/remove hardware
+- Replacing, adding, and removing hardware

-- Change the network setting
+- Changing network settings

-- Troubleshooting
+- Troubleshooting issues

-- Remove a node
+- Removing a node from the cluster

-Harvester provides `Node Maintenance` feature to run a series of checks and operations automatically.
+If your cluster has two or more active nodes, you can enable **Maintenance Mode** on nodes that are affected by the planned changes.
+Maintenance Mode runs a series of checks and leverages **Live Migration** functionality to automatically migrate all VMs to other nodes.

-For admin users, you can click **Enable Maintenance Mode** to evict all VMs from a node automatically.
-It will leverage the `VM live migration` feature to migrate all VMs to other nodes automatically.
-Note that at least two active nodes are required to use this feature.
+You can enable Maintenance Mode on the **Hosts** screen of the Harvester UI.
+Select the target node, and then select **⋮** > **Enable Maintenance Mode**.

 ![node-maintenance.png](/img/v1.2/host/node-maintenance.png)

-After a while the target node will enter `Maintenance Mode` successfully.
+After some time, the state of the node changes to *Maintenance*.

 ![node-enter-maintenance-mode.png](/img/v1.3/troubleshooting/node-enter-maintenance-mode.png)

 :::info important

-Check those [known limitations and workarounds](../troubleshooting/host.md#an-enable-maintenance-mode-node-stucks-on-cordoned-state) before you click this menu or when you have encountered some issues.
+Check the list of [known limitations and workarounds](../troubleshooting/host.md#node-in-maintenance-mode-becomes-stuck-in-cordoned-state) before enabling Maintenance Mode and whenever you encounter related issues.

-If you have attached any volume to this node manually, it may block the `Node Maintenance`, check the section [Manually Attached Volumes](../troubleshooting/host.md#manually-attached-volumes) and set a proper global option.
+Volumes that are [manually attached](../troubleshooting/host.md#manually-attached-volumes) to the node may prevent you from enabling Maintenance Mode.

 If you have any single-replica volume, it may block the `Node Maintenance`, check the section [Single-Replica Volumes](../troubleshooting/host.md#single-replica-volumes) and set a proper global option.